cardano-apexpool/koios-api-python/README.md

 # koios-api-python

-A python package for the Cardano Blockchain Koios API (https://api.koios.rest/)
+A python package for the Cardano Blockchain [Koios API](https://api.koios.rest/).

 ## Install

 To install the module, type the following command:

 ```bash
 pip3 install koios_api
 ```

 ## Environment

 By default, koios_api works with mainnet, but it can also work with the preview and preprod testnets, and even with custom Api URLs (because anyone can install an own Koios Api).
 To use a testnet you can set the environment variable:

 ```bash
 #preprod